sillsdev/TheCombine/README.md

 #### Docker

-In Docker, add `ASPNETCORE_ADMIN_USERNAME` and `ASPNETCORE_ADMIN_PASSWORD`
-to `.env.web.auth` configuration file.
+Copy `.env.web.auth.template` to `.env.web.auth` add fill in the username and password environment variables.

 ```batch
 > docker-compose build --parallel
 > docker-compose up --abort-on-container-exit
 ```

-This will create the user or exit and report an error code if it fails.
+This will create the user and exit.
+If successful, the exit code will be `0`, otherwise an error will be logged and the exit code will be non-`0`.

-**Important**: Remove the `ASPNETCORE_*` environment variables from `.env.web.auth` so that subsequent launches will bring up the backend.
+**Important**: Remove the `ASPNETCORE_*` environment variables from `.env.web.auth` so that subsequent launches will start up the backend.

 ### (Development Only) Grant an Existing User Admin Rights